Sumyak-Jain/Basic-Terraform-Project/README.md

 # What we will do?

-### We will deploy a static website to aws s3 bucket using terraform
+### We will deploy a static website to aws s3 bucket using terraform in simple 5-STEPS

 ### All things will be done using TERRAFORM
 ![terraform-s3](https://github.com/Sumyak-Jain/Basic-Terraform-Project/assets/46700921/97330043-95d2-4720-a451-7f5996566e16)